Visiting Monument Valley: A First Timers Guide

-If you are on your way to visiting Monument Valley, then you’re in for a treat!
-The desert scenes of Monument Valley are the epitome of the American Wild West landscape.
+If you are on your way to visit Monument Valley, then you’re in for a treat!
+The desert scene of Monument Valley is the epitome of the American Wild West landscape.
 Most people also get intrigued by the coveted rock formation that has been featured in too many TV shows or movies to count.
 It’s definitely a great sight to visit.

-Everything from top things to do in Monument Valley to Monument Valley tours, we have a complete guide for any first timer looking to plan their visit to the beautiful and ever impressive Navajo Nation’s iconic landmark.
+Everything from the best things to do in Monument Valley to Monument Valley tours, we have a complete guide for any first timer looking to plan a visit to the beautiful and ever-impressive Navajo Nation’s iconic landmark.

 Visiting Monument Valley

 - Navajo Name | Tsé Biiʼ Ndzisgaii, meaning valley of the rocks

 - Largest Butte | 1,000 ft (300 m)